Installation of Pytorch using Miniforge3 on Windows 11

 PyTorch can be installed in two modes: with or without CUDA.
 In this tutorial, we’ll install it with CUDA enabled for better performance, as CUDA accelerates computation on compatible NVIDIA GPUs.

 To keep your setup organized, create a new Conda environment for PyTorch.
-Replace with the version you verified earlier:
+Replace

 conda create -n pytorch-env python=<your-installed-python-version>